Itamyl/UE5PatrolPath/README.md

 **You can reason from here, it would take a long time to explain one by one.**

-**My recommendations and the resources I use: Unreal Engine 5 Documentation and Ryan Laley AI series are a great free resource on YouTube.**
+**My recommendations and the resources I use: Unreal Engine 5 Documentation, UE5 Forums and Ryan Laley AI series are a great free resource on YouTube.**